www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_office_deleted.md

 ## Office deleted

 This web hook fires when offices are deleted from the Greenhouse system from the Configure &raquo; Organization screen.
 This only happens when the "Remove" button is clicked after clicking the "X" next to an office name.
-This will not fire individually when an organization is deleted.

 ```json
 {